');

 About Newark, OH

-Newark is a mid-sized city in Ohio with a population of 50,393 residents.
-The median household income is $58,920 per year, which is near the national average.
-The median age in Newark is 38.8 years.
+Newark is a mid-sized city located in Ohio with a population of 50,393 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,920 per year, which is 22% below the national median of $75,149.
+The median age of 38.8 years is close to the US median age of 38.9 years.

 How Newark Ranks in Ohio